Pascale Bercovitch: Paralympic sports career

 Bercovitch was asked in 2007 to join the Israeli paralympic rowing team.
 While never practicing this sport, she had been given ten months to be included in the final list of participants to the 2008 Summer Paralympics.
 Her silver medal won at the 2008 World Rowing Cup competitions in Germany enabled her to do so.
 She was a rower at the 2008 Paralympics, where she competed in the women's single sculls event but did not advance to the finals.

 She competed in para-cycling at the 2012 Summer Paralympics, placing sixth in handcycling at the women's H4 events in road time trial (16 km) and road race (48 km).

 Bercovitch then switched to paracanoe, competing in the women's kayak single KL2 200 m events at the 2015 World Championships, the 2016 Summer Paralympics, and the 2017 World Championships.

+Honors

+In 2014 Bercovitch was honored as one of the torchbearers in the national Israeli Independence Day ceremony.